exasol/row-level-security-lua/doc/user_guide/user_guide.md

 ### Installing RLS Virtual Schema Package

-Download the latest available release of [Row Level Security](https://github.com/exasol/row-level-security-lua/releases) to BucketFS.
+Download the latest available release from [Row Level Security (Lua)](https://github.com/exasol/row-level-security-lua/releases).
+In the next step you will copy the contents into the `CREATE LUA ADAPTER SCRIPT` command.

 ### Creating Virtual Schema Adapter Script